 Special Commissions on Criminal Justice

-The Massachusetts Department of Youth Services participates in the Pew-McArthur Results First Initiative, and Governor Baker's Working Group to review the criminal justice system.
+The Massachusetts Department of Youth Services participates in the Pew-McArthur Results First Initiative, and the Governor Working Group to review the criminal justice system.
 The Department rigorously emphasizes the use of data to compare the costs and long-term benefits when analyzing a variety of DYS programs and policies.
 Consistent with Massachusetts Commission on Criminal Justice and Results First guidelines, DYS seeks to expand its use of measuring data to expand evidence-based practices, increase effective spending, reduce crime, and improve both youth outcomes and public safety.